List of Metrobus routes in Washington, D.C.: Former Routes History

+Routes eliminated before 2025 Bus Redesign

-These routes have been served by Metrobus at one point but have since been discontinued due to either low ridership, duplication of another route, simplification to other routes, combined into another route, low funding, or transferred to another bus company as it would be cheaper to maintain cost and for another carrier to operate the line.
+These routes were served by Metrobus at one point but have since been discontinued due to either low ridership, duplication of another route, simplification to other routes, combined into another route, low funding, or transferred to another bus company as it would be cheaper to maintain cost and for another carrier to operate the line.
 However some routes would be reincarnated into new routes for Metrobus.
 Examples of reincarnations were the 34, V7, and V8.